-Credit counseling is a viable option for borrowers with manageable financial struggles.
-In fact, it might even be a good idea for people who already have a decent handle on their money.
-A non-profit counselor might be able to make some tweaks and help take their personal finances to the next level.
+Credit counseling is a viable option for borrowers whose financial struggles are manageable.
+It’s actually a good idea for people who already have a decent handle on their spending.
+A nonprofit counselor might be able to make some tweaks to help you take your financial situation to the next level and become debt-free.

 But it’s not right for everyone.
 If a lender or collector takes you to court, a Debt Management Plan won’t help.
 And if you have more than $10,000 in credit card debt, a DMP won’t be your best option.
 In those instances, take the time to consult another expert before committing to any one strategy.